For more information on the VGT principles of governance and how to become a member, contact us.

 The Korean National Police Agency (KNPA) is the law enforcement agency of the Republic of Korea.
 Its main role is to protect the nation and its people by providing the best security service.
 The KNPA’s major objectives are securing safe environment against crimes and accidents; assuring social stability; supporting people’s rights and interests; providing the basis for best security service; creating a healthy and active culture; and responding to changing security environment.

-The KNPA’s Cyber Terror Response Center (CTRC) is the division-in-charge for cyber terror and cyber-related crimes.
-It commands and controls the entire cybercrime investigation and forensics teams nationwide.
-The director of the CTRC is appointed by the commissioner general of the KNPA.
-Since its establishment in year 2000, the CTRC has led the investigation of numerous cybercrime cases; including massive (denial of service) DDoS attacks from North Korea.
-The CTRC is also leading the digital forensics development in Korea via its strong partnership with the private sector, as well as its own programs to nurture professional researchers and examiners.
+The KNPA’s Cyber Bureau is the Bureau-in-charge for cyber safety, cyber terror & crimes, and digital forensics.
+It commands and controls the entire cybercrime and forensic teams nationwide.
+The Director General of the Cyber Bureau is appointed by the commissioner general of the KNPA.
+Since its expansion from its former organization Cyber Terror Response Center (CTRC) establishment in year 2014, the Cyber Bureau has led the prevention measures on cyber arena as well as investigations of numerous cybercrime cases; including massive (denial of service) DDoS attacks from North Korea.
+The Cyber Bureau is also leading the digital forensics development in Korea via its strong partnership with the private sector, as well as its own programs to nurture professional researchers and examiners.

 The KNPA is determined to fight child exploitation, both offline and online.
 It will cooperate closely with the members of VGT to identify and save children under threat, to track down the perpetrators, as well as to provide various support in technological and capacity building aspects.